mindspore-lab/mindcv/README.md

 ## Model List

 Currently, MindCV supports the model families listed below.
-More models with pretrained weights are under development and will be released soon.
+More models with pre-trained weights are under development and will be released soon.

 <details open>
 <summary> Supported models </summary>